 Living in Bologna

 Bologna is the largest city (and the capital) of the Emilia-Romagna Region in Italy.
-It is the seventh most populous city in Italy, located in the heart of a metropolitan area of about one million people.
+It is the seventh most populous city in Italy, located in the heart of a metropolitan area of about one million.

-It is a lively city, famous for its culinary tradition, and home to numerous prestigious cultural, economic and political institutions.
-In 2000 it was declared European capital of culture, and in 2006 a UNESCO “city of music”.
+It is a lively city, also famous for its culinary tradition, home to numerous prestigious cultural, economic and political institutions.
+In 2000 it was declared European capital of culture and in 2006, a UNESCO “city of music”.
 It is also one of the wealthiest cities in Italy, often ranking as one of the top cities in terms of quality of life in the country: in 2011 it ranked 1st out of 107 Italian cities.

 The University of Bologna, founded in 1088, is recognized as the oldest university in the western world, and one of the largest in Italy (with about 90,000 enrolled students).

-Bologna has an international airport and is very easy to reach by road and rail, being close to several other major cities in Italy, including Milan (one hour by train), Florence (half an hour by train), Rome (two hours by train), and Venice (one hour and half by train).
+Bologna is also very easy to reach and close to several major cities in Italy, such as Milan (one hour by train), Florence (half an hour by train), and Rome (two hours by train), as well as to very famous locations, such as the city of Venice (one hour and half by train).

 Cost of living